-Children with a Disability (in receipt of DLA aged 0 -15 years)
+Children with a Disability (in receipt of DLA aged 0 - 15 years)

-The Story Behind the Trends - All areas have seen an increase in the number of Children with a Disability in receipt of DLA.
-Belfast LGD has continuously been higher than the NI average.
-Overall in the Belfast Outcomes Area at 2014 there were 3,850 Children aged 0-15 claiming DLA.
+The Story Behind the Trends - All areas have stayed static over the past two years in the number of Children with a Disability in receipt of DLA.
+Overall in the Southern Outcomes Area at 2014 there were 2,930 Children aged 0-15 claiming DLA.
+Please Note: From 2012 onwards all data has been rounded to the nearest ten.